OMOTE-Community/.github/profile/README.md

 ## This is the OMOTE universal remote project
-Here you find separate repos for
+Here you can find separate repos for
 * [OMOTE-Hardware](https://github.com/OMOTE-Community/OMOTE-Hardware)
 * [OMOTE-Firmware](https://github.com/OMOTE-Community/OMOTE-Firmware)